Man Donates Kidney to Teen With Special NeedsMay 09, 2016

-According to the latest statistics from the Organ Procurement and Transplantation Network, there were 16,813 kidney transplants performed in 2011.
-Of that total, 11,043 were from deceased donors and 5,770 were from living donors.
+According to the latest statistics from the Organ Procurement and Transplantation Network, there are just under 100,000 people waiting for kidney transplants in the United States today.

 UNOS is responsible for transplant organ distribution in the United States.
-UNOS oversees the allocation of many different types of transplants, including kidney, liver, pancreas, heart, lung, cornea, bone, and skin.
+UNOS oversees the allocation of many different types of transplants.
+These include kidney, liver, pancreas, heart, lung, cornea, bone, and skin.

 UNOS receives data from hospitals and medical centers throughout the country regarding adults and children who need organ transplants.
 The medical transplant team that currently follows you is responsible for sending your data to UNOS, and updating them as your condition changes.

 As of December 4, 2014, the newly revised kidney allocation system (KAS) has been in place.
-This new system was designed to improve transplant opportunities for all candidates giving better access to patients who often wait longer due to blood type or other reasons.
-If you were already on a waiting list before the implementation of the new KAS you will not lose your place in line.
-Talk to your health care provider about the new KAS guidelines.
+This new system was designed to improve transplant opportunities for all candidates and to give better access to patients who often wait longer due to blood type or other reasons.
+If you were already on a waiting list before the new KAS was put into effect, you will not lose your place in line.
+Talk to your healthcare provider about the new KAS guidelines.

 When a donor organ becomes available, a computer searches all the people on the waiting list for a kidney and sets aside those who are not good matches for the available kidney.
 A new list is made from the remaining candidates.
 The person at the top of the specialized list is considered for the transplant.
 If he or she is not a good candidate, for whatever reason, the next person is considered, and so forth.
 Some reasons that people lower on the list might be considered before a person at the top include the size of the donor organ and the geographic distance between the donor and the recipient.